An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Introduction

-\textbf{Outline. } \cref{sec:previous-work} discusses the related works in the development of tools in multi-field topology. \cref{sec:background} offers the essential background for understanding the proposed algorithm. \cref{sec:homeomorphism-proof} provides a proof of homeomorphism between the Reeb space and the MDRG of a PL bivariate field. \cref{sec:MDRG} outlines an algorithm for computing the MDRG corresponding to a PL bivariate field. \cref{subsec:mdrg-topological-changes} provides criteria for detecting points of topological changes on the first dimensional Reeb graph. \cref{subsec:computing-Jacobi-structure} presents the algorithm for computing the Jacobi structure.
-In \cref{subsec:algorithm-computing-MDRG} we provide an algorithm for computing MDRG of a PL bivariate field.
-In \cref{sec:Compute-Reeb-Space}, we discuss the algorithm for computing a net-like structure embedded in the Reeb space corresponding to a PL bivariate field and provide the proof of correctness of our algorithm.
-In \cref{sec:complexity-analysis}, we analyze the complexity of the proposed algorithms for computing the Reeb space of a PL bivariate field.
-Finally, a conclusion is drawn in \cref{sec:conclusion}.
+\paragraph*{Overview} \secref{sec:background} offers the essential background for understanding the proposed algorithm.
+This section outlines computing critical points and the Reeb graph of a PL scalar field.
+Then it provides a background of the Jacobi set and Reeb space as generalizations to PL multi-fields.
+Next, it introduces multi-dimensional Reeb graph, Jacobi structure, and time-varying Reeb graphs which are important to understand the rest of our paper. \secref{sec:theory-contributions} provides two important theoretical contributions of the paper.
+First, a mathematical proof of homeomorphism between the Reeb space and the MDRG for a generic PL bivariate field is given in \secref{subsec:homeomorphism-proof}.
+Then \secref{subsec:mdrg-topological-changes} provides characterizations of the topological change points on the first-dimensional Reeb graph of the MDRG. \secref{sec:MDRG} provides our main algorithm for computing the correct Reeb space of a generic PL bivariate field and a proof of topological correctness of the computed Reeb space.
+In \secref{sec:complexity-analysis}, we provide the complexity analysis of our algorithm by analyzing each of the sub-parts for computing the Reeb space of a PL bivariate field.
+Finally, in \secref{sec:conclusion}, we conclude by discussing the main contributions and future works of the current paper.